Jerry Yates' seen in his Celebration of Life photograph.

 Mountain Ranch, CA - In a developing story, a man was mauled to death by at least one pit bull Sunday afternoon in Calaveras County.
 Sheriff's Capt.
 Jim Macedo said Jerry Yates, 69, was found by his son Jered a little after 5 pm after he went looking for him.
 Macedo said about a half hour earlier, Yates had gone outside to check on a woman who rented a trailer on his Doster Road property.
 The woman, Sheryl Sellers, 49, kept two pit bulls in a fenced area of the yard.

-Sellers was arrested and booked her into jail for allowing vicious animals at large.
+Sellers was arrested and booked into jail for allowing vicious animals to be at large.